MorganConrad/serviceworkers/03_fetch/README.md

  2. Fetch response from network
  3. Add cloned response to cache.  (there are cases where you don't want to cache)
  4. Return response.

 **Downsides** Though **new** content will get added in steps 2-4, existing content is never updated.
  If it becomes necessary to update content:
   - Could update the Service Worker and "V" number on cache to delete old content.
   - There is an alternative strategy to check cache first, but then **always** perform steps 2-4 anyway.

 ### networkFirstThenCache()

-Content will always be "fresh".
+Safest, as content will always be "fresh".
 Easy to update.

  1. Fetch response from network.  (option - put on a timeout)
  2. Possibly update the cache so it is fresh.